hannahsandoval/hannahsandoval/README.md

 - 😄 Pronouns: she/her/hers
 - ⚡ Fun facts:
 I really am into fantasy novels.
 I read all the paperbacks of Game of Thrones before it was "cool".
-I am into Assassins Creed on PS4.
-I do not get to play often, but when I do... :knife: